 The Council of Governors, in consultation with the Board of Directors, shall adopt Standing Orders for its practice and procedure and in particular for its procedure at meetings (including General Meetings).

 The Chair of the Trust or in his absence or in the event of a conflict of interest the Vice-Chair shall preside at meetings of the Council of Governors.
 If the Chair and Vice-Chair are absent, or have withdrawn due to a conflict of interest as provided for in paragraph 9.22.3 below, such other non-executive Director as the Board of Directors shall choose in accordance with Standing Orders shall preside.
-The person who presides shall be entitled to exercise a second or casting vote where the number of votes for and against a motion is equal.
+The person who presides shall be entitled to exercise a casting vote where the number of votes for and against a motion is equal.

 If any matter for consideration at a meeting of the Council of Governors relates to the conduct or interests of the Chair or Vice-Chair or the conduct or interests of the non-executive Directors as a class neither the Chair, Vice-Chair nor any of the non-executive Directors (as the case may be) shall preside over that period of the meeting during which the matter is under consideration and shall withdraw from the meeting throughout that period.
-The Governors (excluding the Chair and the non-executive Directors) present at the meeting shall then elect one of their number to preside during that period and that person shall be entitled to exercise a second or casting vote where the number of votes for and against a motion is equal.
+The Governors present at the meeting shall then elect one of their number to preside during that period and that person shall be entitled to exercise a second or casting vote where the number of votes for and against a motion is equal.

 The public and representatives of the Press shall be afforded facilities to attend all formal meetings of the Council of Governors but shall be required to withdraw upon the Council of Governors resolving as follows: “That the representatives of the Press and other members of the public be excluded from the remainder of this meeting having regard to the confidential nature of the business to be transacted, publicity on which will be prejudicial to the public interest”.